-LB presents the Full Story of a Footballer who is best known by the Nickname; “dat guy welbz“.
+LifeBogger presents the Full Story of a Footballer best known by the Nickname “dat guy welbz“.

-Yes, everyone knows about his abilities, but few fans consider our Danny Welbeck’s Bio which is quite interesting.
-Now without further adieu, let’s Begin.
+Yes, everyone knows about his abilities, but not many fans have read Danny Welbeck’s Bio, which is quite interesting.
+Now, without further ado, let’s Begin.

 Danny Welbeck Childhood Story – Early Life and Family Background:

-Daniel Nii Tackie Mensah Welbeck was born on the 26th day of November 1990 in Longsight, Manchester, United Kingdom.
-He was born to his mother, Elizabeth Tumtuo Welbeck and father, Victor Chris Welbeck.
-Both are his Ghanian parents.
+For Biography beginners, his full names are Daniel Nii Tackie Mensah Welbeck.
+Danny Welbeck was born on the 26th day of November 1990 in Longsight, Manchester, United Kingdom.

 On 25 January 2010, Welbeck became Alex Ferguson’s son Darren Ferguson’s first signing as Preston North End manager as he took charge of the club in the 2009–10 season.
 It was at the club he realized he was injury-prone.